Dren-hash/WordPair_Generator/README.md

 # WordPair_Generator
-A flutter project that basically generates a wordpair.
+A flutter project that basically generates and saves wordpairs.